markreha/playspringboot/README.md

-# A simple Java Spring Boot with Thymeleaf templates that can be used for testing in various Cloud Platforms like Azure and Heroku.
+# A simple Java Spring Boot with Thymeleaf templates that can be used for testing in various Cloud Platforms like Azure, AWS, Heroku, and Google Cloud.
 See the following directions for deploying a Java Spring Boot application to Azure and Heroku.
 NOTE: if you are using JSP's then you should build and deploy a WAR file.

 <p align="center">
 <img src="Diagrams/logo1.png"/><img src="Diagrams/logo2.png" /><img src="Diagrams/logo3.png" />